jequintero/meli-app/README.md

 - Sass and autoprefixer
 - Node.js clusters for improved performance under load
 - Prettier and ESLint run on commit
-- Auto deploy on hoerku using docker and github actions
+- Auto deploy on heroku using docker and github actions

 ## Init setup 👨‍💻